georgi-m-iliev/LaundryMaster/README.md

 This application is written in Python 3.11 and uses PostgreSQL as a database.
 The full list of dependencies can be found in the `requirements.txt` file.
+The app integrates a Celery worker and beat scheduler to handle asynchronous tasks, for which you would need to install Redis and start at least one worker and one scheduler.

 ## Setting up the environment

-1. Install and set up your Python environment and PostgreSQL DBMS.
+1. Install and set up your Python environment, PostgreSQL DBMS and Redis server.
 2. Clone this repository.
 3. Run `pip install -r requirements.txt` to install all the dependencies.
+4. Fill a copy of the .env.example files with your own values and rename it to .env.
-4. Migrate the database by running `flask db migrate` and then upgrade it by running `flask db upgrade`.
+5. Migrate the database by running `flask db migrate` and then upgrade it by running `flask db upgrade`.
-5. You are ready to go!
+6. You are ready to go!
 Run `python main.py` to start the application.

 ## Usage